Updated: Jun 9, 2022

 Chorus His house is now bereft of friends and the oar of Charon the underworld’s ferryman waits to take his children on a journey away from life, a journey of no return, a journey against the laws’ of god and of man’s justice.430 (1)

-Each of these twelve labours is associated with a particular constellation.
-In the ninth task, Heracles must somehow obtain the queen of the Amazons's belt.
+Most of these twelve labours is associated with a particular constellation.
+How might the ninth task, in which Heracles must somehow obtain the queen of the Amazons's belt, be interpreted astronomically?

 Hippolyta is the queen of the Amazons, that band of fearsome women who decided enough was enough with domestic chores and being bossed around, or worse, by their husbands, and who set up a new commune where only women were allowed.